 Management Agreement-On April 9, 2013, the Company ratified a management services agreement with Aston (the "Management Agreement") to memorialize certain management services that Aston has been providing to the Company since RVL acquired majority control of the Company's voting securities in September 2012.
 Pursuant to the Management Agreement, Aston provides consulting services in connection with financing matters, budgeting, strategic planning and business development, including, without limitation, assisting the Company in (i) analyzing the operations and historical performance of target companies; (ii) analyzing and evaluating the transactions with such target companies; (iii) conducting financial, business and operational due diligence, and (iv) evaluating related structuring and other matters.
 In consideration of the services provided by Aston under the Management Agreement, the Company issued 500,000 shares of restricted common stock to Aston to vest in three equal annual increments, with the first such vesting date being September 25, 2013.
+On April 21, 2014, the Company granted an additional 300,000 shares of restricted stock to Aston which vest in three annual installments with the first such vesting date being September 25, 2014.
 The Audit Committee of the Board will consider from time to time (at a minimum at such times when the Compensation Committee of the Board evaluates director compensation) whether additional compensation to Aston is appropriate given the nature of the services provided.
-In April 2014 the Audit Committee approved a grant of 300,000 shares of restricted stock vesting in three annual increments.

 Relocation of Corporate Headquarters-During the first quarter of 2013, the Company relocated its corporate headquarters to Stamford, Connecticut to a space also occupied by affiliates of the Company's Chairman and Chief Executive Officer.
-The terms and conditions of the arrangement have not been finalized but the Audit Committee of the Board agreed to an allocation of the costs of the Stamford headquarters between Aston and the Company.
-The Company pays L-1 \$21,355 monthly, representing it's proportionate share of the space under the underlying lease.
-Costs allocated to the Company amounted to \$92,000 and \$68,000 for the three months ended March 31, 2014 and 2013.
-Amounts due to Aston at March 31, 2014 amounted to \$428,000.
+The terms and conditions of the arrangement have not been finalized but the Audit Committee of the Board agreed to an allocation of the costs of the Stamford headquarters between an affiliate of Aston and the Company.
+The Company pays to an affiliate of Aston \$21,355 monthly, representing its proportionate share of the space under the underlying lease.
+Costs allocated to the Company amounted to \$116,000 and \$97,000 for the three months ended June 30, 2014 and 2013 and \$207,000 and \$165,000 for the six months ended June 30, 2014 and 2013.
+Amounts due to the affiliate of Aston at June 30, 2014 amounted to \$452,000.

 RVL Transaction Fees-Pursuant to the Series E and Series F Investment Agreement with RVL, the Company agreed to pay certain transaction costs incurred by RVL in connection with its investment.
 For the year ended December 31, 2013, the Company incurred \$33,000 related to these costs.
-Pursuant to the Series B and C investment agreements with RVL, the Company agreed to pay certain transaction costs incurred by RVL in connection with its investments.
-For the year ended December 31, 2012, the Company incurred \$343,000 related to these costs.
+Pursuant to the Series G Exchange Agreement with Aston and RVL, the Company also agreed to pay certain transaction costs incurred by Aston in connection with the issuance of the Series G stock.